sparrow-cloud/manual_stag/Writerside/topics/Issue.md

 ### Issue type

-Issues can be categorised as Source Issues, Open Source Issues, or Web Vulnerability Issues, depending on the analysis engine that detected the issue.
+Issues can be categorised as Source Issues, Open Source Issues, or Web App Issues, depending on the analysis engine that detected the issue.

-- Source issues: Issues detected through source code analysis.
+- Code issues: Issues detected through code analysis.
   - Security vulnerability: A potential vulnerability in the source code that is related to software security.
   - Quality issues: Issues that do not cause security issues in the source code, but should be reviewed from a quality perspective.
 - Open Source issues: Issues detected through open source analysis.
   - Vulnerable component: An issue that is considered vulnerable because a vulnerability has been found in the open source component itself.
   - Licence: Issues from the open source licence used by the component.
-- Web vulnerability issues: Issues detected through web app analysis.
+- Web app issues: Issues detected through web app analysis.

 ### Issue risk